sinai-dev/OSLDocs/GettingStarted/CSharpGuide.md

 To subscribe to an event in C#, simply put something like this in your `Awake()` function:
 * `SL.OnPacksLoaded += MySetup;` where `MySetup` is a method.

-The events you can subscribe to are:
+Some of the important events you can subscribe to are:
 * `SL.BeforePacksLoaded` is called right before SL Packs are loaded and applied.
 This is <b>after</b> ResourcesPrefabManager has loaded.
 * `SL.OnPacksLoaded` is called after all packs have been loaded and applied.
 This will also be after ResourcesPrefabManager has loaded.
 * `SL.OnSceneLoaded` is called when a scene has truly finished loading.
 This is <b>not</b> called for the Main Menu or for the "Low Memory Transition Scene".